Human-Gechi/Data-Artifact/README.md

 # MythForge

-**A daily fable that pairs a myth with a software engineering concept — written by an LLM, stored in S3, served over CloudFront.**
+**A daily fable that pairs a myth with a software engineering concept — written by AWS Nova Models, stored in S3, served over CloudFront.**

 Every morning, a scheduled job picks one myth and one technical idea at random, asks Amazon Bedrock to weave them into a short story, and publishes the result as a static markdown file.
 A small frontend reads the growing archive and renders each entry as a card, complete with a "Moral for Engineers" at the end.